Back to blog

 The short version

-You do not need to respond to every review.
-You do not need to spend hours doing it.
-You need a system that prioritizes the reviews where your response has the highest chance of changing your score, and a daily habit that takes less time than your morning coffee.
+You don't need to respond to every review.
+You don't need to spend hours on it.
+You need a system that prioritizes the reviews where your response has the best chance of changing your score, and a daily habit that takes less time than your morning coffee.

 Pick the system.